jmurty/xml4h/docs/builder.rst

 The XML builder is merely a layer of convenience methods that sits on the :mod:`xml4h.nodes` DOM API.
-This means you can quickly access the underlying nodes from a builder if you need to inspect them or manipulate them in a way the builder doesn't allow.
+This means you can quickly access the underlying nodes from a builder if you need to inspect them or manipulate them in a way the builder doesn't allow:

-The :attr:`~xml4h.builder.Builder.dom_element` attribute returns a builder's underlying :class:`~xml4h.nodes.Element`, and the :attr:`~xml4h.builder.Builder.root` attribute returns the document's root element.
+- The :attr:`~xml4h.builder.Builder.dom_element` attribute returns a builder's underlying :class:`~xml4h.nodes.Element`
+- The :attr:`~xml4h.builder.Builder.root` attribute returns the document's root element.

-The :attr:`~xml4h.builder.Builder.document` attribute returns a builder's underlying :class:`~xml4h.nodes.Document`.
+- The :attr:`~xml4h.builder.Builder.document` attribute returns a builder's underlying :class:`~xml4h.nodes.Document`.

-The :mod:`xml4h.nodes` api is described in :ref:`api-nodes`.
+See the :ref:`api-nodes` documentation to find out how to work with DOM element nodes once you get them.

 Building on an Existing DOM
 ---------------------------

-When you are building an XML document from scratch you will generally use the the :func:`~xml4h.build` function described in `Getting Started`_.
-However, what if you want ot add content to a parsed XML document DOM you have already?
+When you are building an XML document from scratch you will generally use the :func:`~xml4h.build` function described in `Getting Started`_.
+However, what if you want to add content to a parsed XML document DOM you have already?

 To wrap an :class:`~xml4h.nodes.Element` DOM node with a builder you simply provide the element node to the same ``builder()`` method used previously and it will do the right thing.

-Here is an example of parsing an existing XML document, locating an element of interest, constructing a builder from that element, and adding some content.
+Here is an example of parsing an existing XML document, locating an element of interest, constructing a builder from that element, and adding some new content.
 Luckily, the code is simpler than that description...

 ::